Odhynn/naerk/content/Characters/Gwynne.md

 > Amen.
 > _-- Yerastine prayer for the dead_

-Gwynne is a lance-lieutenant in the Snow Clans' Griffon Cavalry, a Knight-Hospitaller cadet, and one of the [[Everbryght]].
+Gwynne is a reserve lance-lieutenant in the Sennarii Snow Clans' Griffon Cavalry, a Knight-Hospitaller, and one of the [[Everbryght]].

 After surviving the 2nd Sennarii Expedition to Selanaar and receiving her commission in the Griffon Cavalry of the Sennarii Clans of Snow in early 4817, she was granted indefinite leave for "confidential state affairs".
-Finishing her training under the Hospitaller Chapter of the West, she was knighted as hospitaller cadet in the name of [[Yerastu]], [[Factar]], and [[Lleyn]], and immediately began her pilgrimage to a string of sites sacred to the chapter and the Church of Yerastu, including the [[Temple of the Sapphire Guard]] and the [[Four Winds Monastery]].
+Upon finishing her training under the Hospitaller Chapter of the West, she was knighted a hospitaller, taking her oaths in the name of [[Yerastu]], [[Factar]], and [[Lleyn]].
+She then immediately began her pilgrimage to a string of sites sacred to the chapter and the Church of Yerastu, including the [[Temple of the Sapphire Guard]] and the [[Four Winds Monastery]].

 In autumn of 4817 she caught wind of a lead while in [[Ekteron]] that led her to ask officers of the passing [[Wolf Legion]] to smuggle her into [[Olgizmar]]; there she was arrested by the magister circles and incarcerated in the cold iron mines until the cataclysmic post-[[Vethfall]] events sundered the wards and led to her joining the defence of [[Bránstraž]] alongside acolyte [[Soraelis]], [[Dante Atonmeer]], and [[Laslath]].